ULL-ESIT-PL/babel-learning/doc/parser.md

 ### Producing a estree compatible AST with the babel parser

-This example shows how to produce a estree compatible AST using the babel parser using the plugin `estree`:
+The example [/src/parser/estree-example.js](/src/parser/estree-example.js) shows how to produce a estree compatible AST using the babel parser using the plugin `estree`:

 `➜  babel-learning git:(main) ✗ cat src/parser/estree-example.js`
 ```js